Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikConfiguration.md

 ## DESCRIPTION
-The Get-AuvikConfiguration cmdlet allows you to view a history of device configurations and other related information discovered by Auvik.
+The Get-AuvikConfiguration cmdlet allows you to view a history of device configurations and other related information discovered by Auvik

 ## EXAMPLES